agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 that trying Sales and US options could be good options to get myself into, as opposed to a conservative option of `DE in NL`.

-### Design engineering (Machine Design) in 'Europe' for Direct work
+### Design engineering (Machine Design) in 'Europe' for DW

 **Skills**:

-- Lot of skills acquired that is not useful in DW
+- Lot of skills acquired that is Not useful in DW

 	Right now I am learning a very specific set of skills.
 Skills related to making proper drawings, how to design for the precision industry, how to keep things simple etc...
-Great for the precision engineering market but I dont think it preps me for the Leadership or research type of jobs that would be needed in DW.
+Great for the precision engineering market but I don't think it preps me for the Leadership or research type of jobs that would be needed in DW.

 - Gaining management skills takes a long while before it even begins